kiriaze/ramen/README.md

 #### 🚀 To deploy to Heroku:

+##### Prerequisite: Put your frontend code into the `client` directory for the heroku npm script to run correctly.

+- Create a Heroku account.
 - Install heroku cli via their installer (link to heroku) or homebrew.
 - Log into your heroku account with `heroku login`.
 - Create the application on heroku with `heroku create`.